COVID-19 Health and Safety

 According to the CDC, individuals 6 months and older are eligible to be vaccinated for COVID-19.

 Individuals ages 5 and older are also encouraged to receive a booster dose 5 months after completing their primary COVID-19 vaccination series.
+The CDC most recently encouraged individuals ages 5 and older to also receive a updated bivalent booster dose.

 Testing kits will only be provided to individuals who develop COVID-19 symptoms at school.